big-head-dev/at-chat/README.md

 ## Limitations, Caveats, Concerns

 - Sending messages from the client is primitive (text string only)
+  - if you wanted private messaging or other features this would be the first refactor
-- It doesn't handle message time very robustly; just visual
+- It doesn't handle message time very robustly; only for visuals currently
-- ~~I think the write handlers could be done more efficently (golang knowledge)~~ using outing channel  for user writes
+- ~~I think the write handlers could be done more efficently (golang knowledge)~~ using a channel for user writes instead of explict calls to write
-- ~~Using file io instead of redis/db to limit requirements for setup~~
+- ~~Using file io instead of redis/db to limit requirements for setup~~ avoided saves
   - ~~file stores for the duration of the go run~~
-- ~~render issue with the user list once the chatwindow goes into scroll mode~~
+- ~~render issue with the user list once the chatwindow goes into scroll mode~~ fixed